-Students may choose to communicate through social networks (e.g., Facebook, Twitter, Instagram), but be cognizant of the high ethical and moral expectations of a professional school psychologist when choosing this form of communication (e.g., Pham, 2014).
-Personal information, opinions, or communications that are posted on websites or social media outlets-or made in any public environment-should never be offensive to the community, immoral within accepted community standards, or insulting to any person or groups of persons.
+Students who choose to communicate through social networks (e.g., Facebook, X, Instagram), must be cognizant of the high ethical and moral expectations of a professional school psychologist when choosing this form of communication (e.g., Pham, 2014).
+Personal information, opinions, or communications that are posted on websites or social media outlets-or made in any public environment-should never be offensive to the community, immoral within accepted community standards, or degrading to any person or groups of persons.